Kurush Deboo

 Kurush Deboo (born 12 September 1963) is an Indian actor who has acted in many supporting roles in Hindi films and television series.
 He was first noticed as Shah Rukh Khan's character's loyal friend in Kabhi Haan Kabhi Naa.
 He is known for his role as Dr. Rustom Pavri in Munnabhai M.B.B.S.

 Early life

 Kurush Deboo was born on 12 September 1963 in Mumbai in a Parsi family.
-He grew up in Navsari in Gujarat.
-He had completed his BCom in Navsari in 1984.
-He moved to Mumbai and completed Diploma in Advertising and Marketing from Xavier's Institute of Communications, Mumbai in 1986 and Diploma in Marketing Management from Jamnalal Bajaj Institute of Management Studies in 1987.
+He grew up in Navsari in Gujarat and completed his BCom in Navsari in 1984.
+He moved to Mumbai and completed a Diploma in Advertising and Marketing from Xavier's Institute of Communications, Mumbai in 1986 and a Diploma in Marketing Management from Jamnalal Bajaj Institute of Management Studies in 1987.

 He received a diploma in acting from Roshan Taneja's Actors Studio in 1988.